-- seafriends home -- conservation -- war for marine reserves -- Rev 20041010,20041022,20041108,

 So far (1998-2002), this research, which included comparisons with Cape Brett and Mokohinau Islands, has cost the taxpayer over $280,000 - just to give an idea of the cost of having more marine reserves that need to be monitored.
 Read our dissection of the main findings of this report in myths7.
 The rapid increase of the snapper population was first hailed as a success of marine reserve protection, but anything recovering so quickly means that the disturbance (from fishing) must have been minor (which is true).
 The density increase since 1998 paralleled that found on Cape Brett and Mokohinau which are not protected.
 It was also seen at Goat Island, distorting fish densities in a similar way.
 From fisheries statistics it is known that snapper spawn successfully only in warm years which sustain the stocks until the next warm period (usually 10 years apart).
 Scientists should have been aware of this before attributing recovery to the act of protection.
 In fact they began their work half a year too late and missed the 1998 low point of snapper density.-----

 The most worrisome part of this research is that some very important data, although measured, escaped the attention of scientists.
 We peeled it out of DSIS142 into the coloured graph on right.
 It shows that during the research period (and happening much earlier as observed by us), the normal reef fish that belong to the Poor Knights and breed there, declined almost catastrophically, as a result of degradation.
 It is now accepted that the average visibility (viz) in the water has suddenly declined to 6-12m from 15-35m before.
 Temperatures have dropped too.
-The graph shows an increase for only one species, sweep which is a coastal fish tolerant of dirty water, and not normally abundant on the Knights.
+The graph shows an increase for only one species, sweep which is a coastal fish tolerant of dirty water, and previously absent from the Knights.
 The scientists also failed to notice the sudden decline of the semipelagic fish: blue maomao, demoiselle, trevally, koheru and jack mackerel.
 There was no plan of including these in their monitoring.
 Why?
 Not one word was mentioned about this decline in the report - a perfect example of biased science.
 Why?